jeffschwartz/preamble/preamble.2.1.md

 ```

 ### Installing Preamble
-Whenever you want to create a new environment for creating and running tests just clone the repo into a folder on your computer.
+Whenever you want to create a new environment for creating and running tests just clone the repo into a folder on your computer and checkout the tagged version you are targeting (e.g. git checkout v1.3.0).
 That's it!

 ### Run The Sample Test
-After you have cloned the repo you can then run the sample test script, *javascripts/sample-test.js*, by opening the *index.html* file in your browser.
+After you have cloned the repo and checked out the tagged version you are targeting, you can then run the sample test script, *javascripts/sample-test.js*, by opening the *index.html* file in your browser.
 The index.html file is located in the repo's root folder.

 Running a test script in the browser produces a report showing the results of the tests.
 All groups and tests are presented as *links* and when you click on them Preamble will run them again and display their details, respectively.